BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ----

+* I hadn't noticed that Dexi and Vorac both share some common loot pools, and I buffed up Vorac after having done Dexi, which I think probably made Dexi's drops much more ridiculous than even I had intended.
+So: I need to do some testing on Dexi, and probably rework those pools a bit.
 * This is completely untested in TVHM/UVHM.
 I'm not really a fan of either mode, so I'm unlikely to do so.
 The worst-case scenario is that TVHM/UVHM might override some of my specific enemy drops, though -- I